 Mid-Century Modern (1950s)

-A newfound fascination with technology and space-age influences produced a cluster of futuristic designs.
-This highlighted the era’s signature dynamic spirit in vintage jewelry art from this decade.
+A new interest in technology and space-age styles produced a cluster of modern designs.
+This showed the era’s energetic spirit in vintage jewelry from this decade.

 Our selection at GemsNY includes stunning Mid-Century modern pieces, perfect for those who admire the innovative spirit of this time.